 Since 2010 Google has used site speed as a ranking factor, and in 2018 page speed became a ranking factor for mobile devices as well.

 Page speed isn’t something that you need to obsess over because it only will negatively affect your SEO efforts if your site has an extremely low speed.
-But, when it comes to user experience, faster loading pages is an important factor.
+But, when it comes to user experience, faster loading pages is an important factor, a good website design company will effectively help you in fixing the website speed.

 Specifically, website conversion rates drop by 4.42% with each additional second of load time.
 So, if you want to use page speed to increase your conversion rate, pay attention to the quick and easy steps I’m going to show you.